Widowhood: The loss couples rarely plan for — and should

 In addition to the financial demands, critical paperwork and decision-making begin their steady creep right away.
-The Merrill/Age Wave research showed that most widows and widowers — 78% — describe the loss of their spouse as the single most difficult and overwhelming life experience.
-And two-thirds say that they had so many things to do, they were not sure where to even start.
 That’s when help from a knowledgeable professional can be invaluable.

 For instance, in consulting with her Merrill Private Wealth Advisor, Richard Salvino, as well as Lilia Shemesh and Matthew Saland of her advisory team, Erin learned that decisions she made about managing the benefit from her husband’s life insurance policy could affect her children’s eligibility for future financial educational aid — a major need for her with four young children.

-“The most difficult thing is the constant worry,” notes Erin, pictured with her children at left.
-“That started early on, and it continues nine years later.”
+“The most difficult thing is the constant worry,” notes Erin, pictured with her children below.
+“That started early on, and it continues all these years later.”
 Over time, Erin’s advisor helped her work through issues involving her return to full-time work and saving for retirement.
-“We looked at all sorts of expenses and what decisions would need to be made in order to achieve the goals I had for the kids: what's realistic, what isn't, what would need to take place to achieve my family’s goals.”
+“We looked at all sorts of expenses and what decisions would need to be made in order to achieve the goals I had for the kids: what’s realistic, what isn’t, what would need to take place to achieve my family’s goals.”

 “Erin recalls that the day-to-day financial pressures were so great that she told her advisor she might cut back on what she was setting aside for retirement.
 “And he advised me not to — that retirement needed to be one of my first priorities so I could take care of myself in the future,” she says.